austintgriffith/web2-to-web3-curriculum/README.md

 ### Week 2 - 👩‍🚀 Scripting, Smart Contracts / Solidity

 In this section we'll **start programming!** It goes from writing scripts to talk to the blockchain to building Decentrazlized Applications(dApps).
 The topics covered included Providers, Signers, ethers.js, hardhat, scaffold-eth and many more!
-Follow the notes here **[to do add link to notes]**
+Follow the notes [here.](https://github.com/austintgriffith/web2-to-web3-curriculum/blob/main/week1/week-1-notes.md)

 - **Day 1**: [Providers, Signers, Wallets & Scripting with ethers.js](https://youtu.be/m2AJAcWk394)